sydasif/sydasif.github.io/_posts/networking/2025-09-04-netlab-demo.md

 * **OSPF** → R1, D1, D2 should form OSPF adjacencies.

 That’s where Netlab comes in.
 Instead of manually dragging devices or repeating configs, you can define your entire lab in a simple YAML file.
 Netlab automatically provisions devices, assigns IPs, builds topologies, and pushes configs, saving huge amounts of time.

-To demonstrate this, I walked through a campus-style demo lab with a core router, redundant distribution switches running OSPF and VRRP, access switches carrying VLANs, and Linux hosts.
-With a single netlab up command, the full environment spins up—ready for testing inter-VLAN routing, gateway redundancy, and routing adjacencies.

 Whether you’re a student, a professional, or just curious about automation-driven labs, Netlab makes it easy to build and share realistic topologies in minutes.